st0nebridge/combo-desktop/README.md

-whatsapp-desktop
+combo-desktop
 ========================
-WhatsApp Windows Desktop app with Notification Area Icon
+Combo Desktop app with Notification Area Icon for WhatsApp and Facebook Messenger

-Electron window loads web.whatsapp.com and blinks with tray icon when a new messages arrives.
+Electron window loads web.whatsapp.com/messenger.com and blinks with tray icon when a new messages arrives.

 - Minimize the main window to the tray by closing it or by pressing ESC
 - Start minimized using **--tray** argument